7 Room make-over tips on a budget

 5. Make a statement wall

-It often works really well to personalize a space by making one wall stand out.
+It often works really well to personalise a space by making one wall stand out.
 I chose to have one wall painted in a dark, forest green color, but you could also make a picture wall, an inspiration wall or use wall stickers.
 All these options can be really inexpensive, but it works wonders for the atmosphere in the room.
 Another idea is to only paint the parts sticking out of the wall, like the window- and doorframes or to make a stroke with blackboard paint, which will give you the opportunity to decorate your wall yourself every day if you would like with chalk!

 6. Trade with others